DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/David_Crusoe_def/index.markdown

 save to programmers.
 Some search engines may still utilize precedence grouping, which we know as brackets (and).
 Bracketing allows certain set operations to happen before other set operations.
-Another operation, a logical disjunction, (‘XOR’, expressed symbolically as ∧), indicates that an operation validates as true if A or B are true, but not both A and B simultaneously.
+Another operation, a logical disjunction, (‘XOR’, expressed symbolically as &oplus;), indicates that an operation validates as true if A or B are true, but not both A and B simultaneously.
 Other logic structures in Boolean Algebra include equivalence, tautology, and contradiction.
 However, the user-facing